 Whether switching to a pacifier is worthwhile depends on the age of the child:

 - An early switch (the child is younger than 6 months) to a pacifier can be worthwhile, as it is much easier to give up a pacifier than the thumb.
+Some might even argue that the use of a pacifier can be considered a method of thumb sucking prevention.
 However, there are many children who simply don’t like pacifiers.
 Furthermore, a pacifier has other disadvantages.

 - A late switch to a pacifier isn’t very worthwhile.
 Because of their shape and symmetry, pacifiers are less harmful than thumb sucking, but pacifiers also need to be given up around three years of age.
 Additionally, it can also lead to the child simply switching back to their thumb after giving up the pacifier.

 There are some products that are more or less effective at preventing thumb sucking.
-A detailed description of the methods, procedures, and the best products available can be found on our product review page.
+You can find a detailed description of the methods, procedures, and the best products available on our product review page.

-Gloves to deter thumb sucking can work if the child wants to stop on their own.
+Special thumb sucking gloves can be used to deter thumb sucking if the child wants to stop on their own.
 The glove is more of a reminder to prevent unconscious sucking.
 Otherwise, a child with no interest in stopping will simply pull the glove off.

-There are special gloves to deter thumb sucking available (product review), or you can simply redesign an old child’s glove for this purpose.
+There are special gloves to deter thumb sucking available (product review), or you can simply redesign an old child’s glove and make your own thumb guard.

 Stitch Up Pajama Sleeves